Alex is established as one of the most successful players of her generation in women’s soccer - with success at national and international level.

 In the same year she represented USA at the Women’s World Cup where the team took silver.
 At the London 2012 Olympics she scored the match-winning goal in the semi final.
 That year she became only the second American woman to score 20 goals and collect 20 assists in one calendar year.
 She also became only the sixth (and the youngest) player to score 20 goals in a season.

 She was subsequently named U.S. Soccer Female Athlete of the Year and was a FIFA World Player of the Year finalist.
 She helped the United States win their titles at the 2015 and 2019 FIFA Women’s World Cups.
-Alex was named in the Dream Team for both tournaments, while she won the Silver Boot in 2019.
+Alex was named in the Dream Team for both tournaments, winning the Silver Boot in 2019.

 “I adopted a vegan diet, because it didn’t feel fair to have a dog I adore, and yet eat meat all the time.”